Sir Robert Salusbury Cotton, 5th Bt.

 Last Edited=26 Jul 2005

-Consanguinity Index=0.02%
+Consanguinity Index=0.03%

 Caroline Beatrix Parker was born circa 1875.
 She was the daughter of Hon.
 Cecil Thomas Parker and Rosamond Esther Harriet Longley.1 She married William Clive Bridgeman, 1st Viscount Bridgeman, son of Rev. Hon.
-John Robert Orlando Bridgeman and Marianne Caroline Clive, on 30 April 1895 at Eccleston, Chester, England.1 She died on 26 December 1961.2
+John Robert Orlando Bridgeman and Marianne Caroline Clive, on 30 April 1895 at Eccleston, Chester, EnglandG.1 She died on 26 December 1961.2

 Her married name became Bridgeman.
-She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1924.1 She was also known as Dame Caroline Bridgeman as of 1924.1 As a result of her marriage, Caroline Beatrix Parker was styled as Viscountess Bridgeman on 18 June 1929.
-She held the office of Justice of the Peace (J.P.).3 She was a governor of the BBC between 1935 and 1939.3
+She was also known as Dame Caroline Bridgeman as of 1924.1 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1924.1 After her marriage, Caroline Beatrix Parker was styled as Viscountess Bridgeman on 18 June 1929.
+She held the office of Justice of the Peace (J.P.)3 She was a governor of the BBC between 1935 and 1939.3

 Children of Caroline Beatrix Parker and William Clive Bridgeman, 1st Viscount Bridgeman